Trial Watch: VX-264 For Type 1 Diabetes Discontinued

 Current islet transplantation methods require the person who receives the transplant to take lifelong immunosuppressive drugs to protect the transplanted cells.
 The drugs, which are taken daily, come with additional risks of infection and certain types of cancer.

 In addition, using current transplant methods, nearly 60% of the cells are rejected by the body.
-The VX-264 study is designed to alleviate the need for anti-rejection drugs, while the encapsulation protects the cells and their ability to regulate blood sugar and deliver insulin.
+The VX-264 study was designed to alleviate the need for anti-rejection drugs, while the encapsulation protects the cells and their ability to regulate blood sugar and deliver insulin.
+The novel aspect of the treatment was an encapsulation device that protects the islet cells from the body’s immune system.

 Learn more about new treatments for type 1 diabetes here: